Food packaging comes in all shapes and sizes.

 The best food and drink packaging not only looks great, but functions great too.

 So without further a do, we have compiled a list of some great packaging examples and packaging design, in the food and drink industry.

 These packaging examples have different targets and different goals, showing you that it’s not all about making it look pretty, theres so much more to think about when it comes to packaging.

 Credit to Jones Knowles Ritchie

 Dunkin Donuts Packaging

-But once we started reading into the reasons behind the change, for example to not confuse new customers into thinking they only sell donuts, it starts to make sense.
+But once we started reading into the reasons behind the change, for example, to not confuse new customers into thinking they only sell donuts, it starts to make sense.
 They have a multitude of products so why package a bagel with something that says “donut” on it?

-The lifestyle of people is now getting quicker and quicker, and they have made the whole brand packaging a quicker and sleeker experience to deal with.
+The lifestyle of people is now getting quicker and quicker, and they have made the whole brand and food packaging a quicker and sleeker experience to deal with.
 Bringing a friendly and almost conversational vibe, pushing through the brands heritage, starting with a single store in Quincy, MA.
 The packaging design still uses the eye catching orange and pink, just a brighter version of the colours.
 Really standing out to the ongoing customer and enticing new customers.